PANXIONG-CN/ED-LSTME/README.md

 step1: Install Keras with TensorFlow backend

-step2: Download the file from HHTP and unzip it to the INPUT directory
+step2: Download the file from https://drive.google.com/file/d/1wqLWFtxTHuKpvlJjYtqYa3WvvmKF6bVS/view?usp=sharing and unzip it to the INPUT directory

 Testing
 =======